Allegations of chemical weapons use in Syria should be addressed through consultation: India at UNSC

 She added that “identified gaps, inconsistencies and discrepancies” that remain unresolved have brought into question the true extent of the elimination of chemical weapons during Syria’s conflict.
 The declaration that Syria had submitted on its chemical weapons status “cannot be considered accurate and complete in accordance with the Chemical Weapons Convention (CWC)”.

 “Until these outstanding issues are closed, the international community cannot have full confidence that the Syrian Arab Republic’s chemical weapons programme has been eliminated,” she added.
-(AGENCIES)
+(PTI)

 Allegations of chemical weapons use in Syria should be addressed through consultation: India at UNSC